johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ### SQS

    - SQS has inherent scaling.
 It will automatically scale for you.
-   - Horizonal scaling with auto-scaling groups(EC2) and ECS to poll larger loads.
-(Visiability time out to avoid same messaging being processed moultiple times).
+   - Horizontal scaling with auto-scaling groups(EC2) and ECS to poll larger loads.
+(Visibility time out to avoid same messaging being processed multiple times).

 ### Step Functions